This article is part of the 31 Days of Pinterest Hacks series. Find the main page for this series here.

 - Collect.
-I like to carry a fabric bag on our walks so that we can collect things that we see that we want to bring into our home.
-Look for stones, sticks, leaves, bark, etc. Then, create a nature table at home.
-Be sure that the items you collect are large enough and safe enough for your child.
-Display the nature table at a height that is safe for him.
+I like to carry a fabric bag on our outings so that we can collect things we find that we want to bring home.
+Look for stones, sticks, leaves, bark, etc. Then, create a nature table.
+Be sure that the items you collect are large and safe for the child.
+Display the nature table at a height that is safe for them.
 You might even consider starting a collection of one type of thing in many variations.
-Does your child show a particular fascination with a certain type of object?
+Does the child show a particular fascination with a specific kind of object?
 Caps?
 Cars?
 Dolls?
 Stickers?
 Stamps?
 Balls?
-Rather than ignoring the interest, start a collection with your child.
-Display them in a prominent place in the home so that others can ask him about it.
-Collections help build pride, but also help with sensory discrimination.
+Rather than ignoring the interest, start a collection with the child.
+Display them in a prominent place in the home so that others can ask about them.
+Collections help build pride but also help with sensory discrimination.

 - Experiment.
 Both the kitchen and the bathroom offer places for exploration with science.
-Cooking is chemistry and bath-play is physics.
-Let your child observe you as you prepare meals, but also have him participate.
-If the bath is not possible for play for safety reasons/ equipment used, then fill-up a little tub with water (cover floor with a plastic table cloth and have towels handy) and explore floating/ sinking, ice cubes, snow, pouring, droplets of food coloring, etc. (Always supervise a child with water-play).
+Cooking is chemistry, and bath-play is physics.
+Let the child observe as you prepare meals, and have them participate in the kitchen.
+If the bath is not possible for play, then fill up a little tub with water (cover the floor with a plastic table cloth and have towels handy) and explore floating/sinking, ice cubes, snow, pouring, droplets of food coloring, etc. Always supervise a child with water-play.

 - Record.
-Even if your child doesn’t read or write yet, keep track of things on a large chart paper with graphs and charts using real objects or drawings.
-Ex: Graph/ paste leaves you collected on this morning’s walk by color.
-Place it in a prominent location so that you can refer to it often – counting them, labeling the colors, etc. This is a first step to recording scientific data!
+Even if the child doesn’t read or write yet, keep track of things on a large chart paper with graphs and charts using real objects or drawings.
+E.g., Graph by pasting leaves collected on a daily outing by color.
+Place it in a prominent location so you can refer to it often—counting them, labelling the colors, etc. This is the first step to recording scientific data!

 Depending on the child’s developmental level, they may be ready for science activities beyond these.
 I can help you prepare a personalized science program!
 See my one-on-one consultations for parents and educators.